zoonoo/azure-docs.ko-kr/articles/vpn-gateway/vpn-gateway-site-to-site-create.md

 <properties
-   pageTitle="Azure 클래식 포털을 사용하여 사이트 간 VPN 게이트웨이 연결로 가상 네트워크 만들기 | Microsoft Azure" description="클래식 배포 모델을 사용하여 프레미스 간 구성과 하이브리드 구성에 대해 사이트 간 S2S VPN 게이트웨이 연결로 VNet를 만듭니다." services="vpn-gateway" documentationCenter="" authors="cherylmc"
+   pageTitle="Create a virtual network with a site-to-site VPN Gateway connection using the Azure classic portal | Microsoft Azure" description="Create a VNet with a S2S VPN Gateway connection for cross-premises and hybrid configurations using the classic deployment model." services="vpn-gateway" documentationCenter="" authors="cherylmc"